-Award-winning comedian Rod Woodward is the son of eminent Welsh sports writer, Karl Woodward, who recently retired as the longest serving member of the National newspaper of Wales, The Western Mail.
+Award-winning comedian Rod Woodward is the son of eminent Welsh sports writer Karl Woodward, who was the longest serving journalist for the National newspaper of Wales, The Western Mail.
 He had planned to follow his Dad and take up a career in the media but, when offered a job as a studio audience warm up man at HTV Wales, took a year out from university to pursue his childhood ambition of becoming a professional comedian.
 The rest is Geography!

-More recently he was invited to host Max Boyce's 50th Anniversary Celebration at the Wales Millennium Centre and appear on a St. David's Day special on Welsh television.
+More recently he was invited to host Max Boyce's 50th Anniversary Celebration at the Wales Millennium Centre and appear on a St. David's Day television special for BBC Wales.

-Since the premature (though some would say not a moment too soon) end of his soccer career he has had to settle for the gentler sport of golf and is a member of Llanishen and Ridgeway Golf Clubs as well as the Variety Club Golf Society.
+Since the premature (though some may argue overdue) end of his soccer career after a severe ACL injury, he has embraced the mellower game of golf and is a member of The Wedges (Welsh Entertainers' Golf Society - you couldn't make it up) and the Variety Club Golf Society.

-He is still a keen sports enthusiast and has supported Everton since his father covered the 1984 FA Cup Final and brought him back a Watford hat (which he bought prior the game) before Everton went on to win.
+He is still a keen sports enthusiast supporting Everton since his father covered the 1984 FA Cup Final and brought him back a Watford hat (which he had bought prior the game) before Everton went on to win.
 By default Rod instantly became a blue nose.
-Fickle!
+Fickle.